Lloyd's Patriotic Fund: History

 The fund was originally established for the purpose of relieving brave seaman and soldiers who had been disabled in the Napoleonic Wars and to support their families.
 The fund capital was raised by a public subscription which raised £100,000 (£5,000,000 in 2020) in just one month.
+Between 1803 and 1809, the fund awarded 82 presentation swords along with charitable giving to seaman.

 In 1807 the fund also donated £61,000 to the Royal Naval Asylum, giving Lloyd's Patriotic Fund the enduring right to nominate children to the school.

 On 24 August 1809 the Fund held a general meeting of its subscribers.
 The subscribers decided at that time to discontinue the awards for merit and instead focus only on charitable support.
 The Peninsular War was putting such demands on the Fund that it was felt that priority would have to go to support for the wounded and the dependents of those killed.
 Still, when the Fund awarded officers money for wounds received, some officers asked that the Fund give them an inscribed sword instead.